AT&T EL51203 Review

-This model came in the middle of the pack when it came to ease of use, earning a 5 out of 10.
-It wasn't the easiest to use of all the models that we tested, but it worked well enough, especially when you consider its MSRP of $40.
-We looked at both simple and advanced functions, and evaluated how easy each were to use, and then aggregated the results to determine overall scores.
+This model came in the middle of the pack when it came to ease of use.
+It wasn't the easiest to use of all the models that we tested, but it worked well enough, especially when you consider its price.
+We looked at both simple and advanced functions and evaluated how easy each was to use, and then aggregated the results to determine overall scores.

 First off, we assessed how easy it was to actually see the information displayed on the handset.
 Similar to a standard eye test, each handset was set up at fixed distances from an observer with random information on the display, and the observer was asked to correctly identify the information present on the screen.
 This model remained visible at a little over 5' away, finally becoming illegible around 6'.

 Next up, was judging how difficult it would be to use this phone in a dark environment.
 This model scored the highest out of all the AT&T phones, with a display and backlit buttons that made it very easy to dial out.
 The buttons were very easy to read, and the display was easy on the eyes.
 However, all of the Panasonic phones were substantially easier to use in a dark environment; something to consider if that will be one of the primary use cases for your cordless phone.

 We appreciated that the display hyphenated the number as you entered it, making it much easier to catch any errors or typos before calling.
 The handsets also feature "any-key" answer — very handy when rushing to answer a call.